charlierdm/CV/README.md

 ### Communication

-With my background in both Journalism and Education, there has always been an emphasis on good communication for me.
-I am always practicing good, attentive listening and feel this is key for working with others as well as being as present as possible for any given scenario.
-Marshall B. Rosenbergs ‘Nonviolent Communication’ is a big influence.
+I have a background in Journalism and Teaching, naturally communication has been a vital part of both.
+I am always practicing good, attentive listening and feel this is key for working with others.
+Marshall B. Rosenbergs book ‘Nonviolent Communication’ is a big influence on my approach to teamwork.

 ### Enthusiasm

-I approach life with curiosity and enthusiasm.
-These are crucial components that enable me to be the developer that I am today.
+I approach life with curiosity and enthusiasm and feel these qualities lend themselves to being a great team member and programmer.

 ### Focus